signum-network/signum-pool/react-pool/README.md

 -   Create a new property
 -   Add a ``Web Data Stream``
 -   Fill up the remaining information for setting up your ``web data stream``.
 Then you’ll get the tracking ID (e.g. G-XXXXXX)
--   Once you get the Tracking ID, you just need to assign that value in the variable "GOOGLETRACKINGID"
+-   Once you get the Tracking ID, you just need to assign that value in the variable `GOOGLETRACKINGID`
 -   If you do not want google analytics, just leave the variable empty

 > Example of a tracking ID: **G-XXXXXXX**